bakerkretzmar/nova-settings-tool/README.md

 - `select`: Single-select dropdown

 All strings in this package, and any you pass to it, can easily be translated using [Laravel’s built-in localization features](https://laravel.com/docs/localization#using-translation-strings-as-keys).

+This tool also fires an event any time any settings are changed, with all the old and new settings attached.

 ## Roadmap